LonelyIsle/cosc4368-task1/README.md

 **Assignment:** Task 1 - Randomized Hill Climbing (RHCR2)

 ## Description
 This project implements a Python script for Task 1 of the COSC 4368 AI assignment.
 The script demonstrates the Randomized Hill Climbing algorithm, specifically the RHCR2 variant, for solving a combinatorial optimization problem.
-A new command-line option `--seed` has been added to allow easy specification of the random seed at runtime, helping graders reproduce runs consistently.
+New command-line options `--seed` and `--auto-seed` have been added: `--seed` allows specifying a fixed random seed for reproducibility, while `--auto-seed` provides fresh randomness on each run, enabling graders to observe different outcomes easily.

 ## How to Run
 Make sure you are in the directory containing `task1.py`.